Maneesh334/maneesh334.github.io/content/jobs/Highlight Health/index.md

 ---

 - Designed, developed and deployed software applications as a software development intern at Highlight health.
-- Built an application to automate EDI mappings and store them in a database - reduced mapping time by 80%.
+- Built a Java application to automate EDI mappings with MapForce - reduced mapping time by 80%.
-- Built an application to receive, validate and parse incoming EDI files, and store parsed data in a database.
+- Built a Python application to receive, validate, parse and store incoming EDI files, and store parsed data in a database.
 Deployed application on Azure.
-- Extensively researched HIPAA, X12 and EDI documentation to design and tailor applications.
+- Extensively researched HIPAA, X12 and EDI documentation to ensure compliance of all software projects.
-- Coordinated with colleagues across various teams for miscellaneous IT solutions.
+- Coordinated with colleagues across various teams forprviding  miscellaneous IT solutions.